IsEnesEval/diagstandards/standard.md

 - **diagnostic_path** : `str`.
 Path to the diagnostic executable.
 - **input_files**: `list`.
 List of absolute paths to the metadata files describing the data to be used by the diagnostic.
-The format of these files is especified in section `The data definition file`.
+The format of these files is especified in section [The data definition file](the-data-definition-file).
 - **tool**: `str`.
 Name of the tool used to prepare the data for the diagnostic.
 - **version**: `str` Version of the tool used to prepare the data for the diagnostic.
 - **run_dir**: `str`.
 Path to the directory to use as current path for the diagnostic execution. *Must* be writable by the diagnostic.